-opportunity to be heard,385 contrary to the fundamental rules of procedure set out in the requested Contracting Party.
-This is a special clause of procedural public policy.
-This ground is not relevant in cases of urgency, where the requirements of procedural due process of law ought to be applied more flexibly.386 If an adult has lost the ability to be heard, presenting evidence regarding their condition could facilitate the recognition of the measure.
+ought to be applied more flexibly.373 If an adult has lost the ability to be heard, presenting evidence regarding their condition could facilitate the recognition of the measure.
 This could be done, for example, through a medical assessment, in accordance with the applicable domestic laws.

-10.19 To facilitate the recognition and enforcement of measures, with regard to the adult having the opportunity to be heard (Art.
+- 10.19 To facilitate the recognition and enforcement of measures, with regard to the adult having the opportunity to be heard (Art.
 22(2)(b)), competent authorities are encouraged to incorporate a record of whether the adult was heard into their orders for measures.
-If a decision is made not to hear the adult, competent authorities are encouraged to indicate that consideration was given to doing so and to provide the reasons for the ultimate decision not to hear the adult.387

-The competent authority of Contracting Party A designated a person to represent the adulttook a guardianship measure without providing them adult with the opportunity to be heard.
-The guardian representative now wants this measure to be recognised in Contracting Party B, where the adult has property.
+If a decision is made not to hear the adult, competent authorities are encouraged to indicate that consideration was given to doing so and to provide the reasons for the ultimate decision not to hear the adult.374 - Example 10.C The competent authority of Contracting Party A designated a person to represent the adult without providing them with the opportunity to be heard.
+The representative now wants this measure to be recognised in Contracting Party B, where the adult has property.
 The Constitution of Contracting Party B has a provision stating that adults must be consulted and heard before such a measure is taken by a competent authority.
-Because the adult was not given the opportunity to be heard, and this is a violation of the fundamental principles of procedure of Contracting Party B, the competent authority of the latter State may refuse to recognise the measure taken in Contracting Party A.

-An adult, habitually resides in Contracting Party A. A competent authority there took a measure appointing designating the son of the adult as their guardianto assist them.
-The adult is currently visiting their nephew in Contracting Party B, whom the adult always wanted to have as the designated person to assist themtheir guardian.
-Following discussions with the adult, the nephew suspects that the adult was not given the opportunity to participate or be heard in the proceedings appointing designating the son as guardianas the person assisting the adult.
+Because the adult was not given the opportunity to be heard, and this is a violation of the fundamental principles of procedure of Contracting Party B, the competent authority of the latter State may refuse to recognise the measure taken in Contracting Party A. - Example 10.D An adult, habitually resides in Contracting Party A. A competent authority there took a measure designating the son of the adult to assist them.
+The adult is currently visiting their nephew in Contracting Party B, whom the adult always wanted to have as the designated person to assist them.
+Following discussions with the adult, the nephew suspects that the adult was not given the opportunity to participate or be heard in the proceedings designating the son as the person assisting the adult.
 The nephew seises a competent authority in Contracting Party B, with a view to have the recognition of this measure refused.
 The competent authority in Contracting Party B enquires after evidence proving that all practical measures were taken to facilitate participation by the adult or that all practical measures were taken to ascertain the will and preference of the adult (or the best interpretation of it).
-Failing such evidence, the competent authority in Contracting Party B has the option to refuse recognition of the measure taken in Contracting Party A. If successful, the nephew could thereafter seise the competent authority in Contracting Party B on the basis of Article 10 to be designated as the person assisting appointed guardian to the adult while the adult is visiting him in Contracting Party B, if there is a need for such an urgent appointment.
+Failing such evidence, the competent authority in Contracting Party B has the option to refuse recognition of the measure taken in Contracting Party A. If successful, the nephew could thereafter seise the competent authority in Contracting Party B on the basis of Article 10 to be designated as the person assisting the adult while the adult is visiting him in Contracting Party B, if there is a need for such an urgent appointment. - Example 10.E An adult, habitually resident in Contracting Party A, suffers a heart attack in a neurological rehabilitation clinic in Contracting Party B. The authority of Contracting Party A is competent, according to Article 5 of the Convention, to take a measure of protection of the adult, since they are habitually resident in Contracting Party A and only temporarily located in Contracting Party B to receive medical treatment.
+Since it was a situation of urgency, a measure of protection ordering the representation of the adult was immediately taken, in Contracting Party A, without providing the adult with the opportunity to be heard.
+In the short time available, it was impossible to do otherwise.
+In that case, the measure should normally be recognised in Contracting Party B.